Gigas64/aistac-canonical/README.md

-# opengrass-lib-canonical
+# io-aistac-common-canonical
-Opengrass core library containing the canonical object bean and other base library abstracts and classes
+AI-STAC core library containing the canonical object bean and other base library abstracts and classes